niscollect/LooqV1/README.md

 # 🧠 Looq

-Looq is a smart image ingestion and retrieval system that tags, embeds, and stores visual content for rapid similarity search and categorization.
-Designed to serve as a backend foundation for visual discovery platforms.
+Looq is a smart image ingestion and retrieval system that tags, embeds, and stores visual content for rapid similarity search and categorization, specializing in visual shopping.
+Designed to serve as a backend foundation for visual discovery platforms, as a shopping assistant utilising AI tools.

 ---